FredKSchott/CoVim/README.md

 1. `pip install twisted argparse`
 2. Add `CoVimClient.vim` & `CoVimServer.py` to `~/.vim/plugin/`

-***
-If Vim is having trouble finding modules (twisted, argparse, etc) do the following:
+> If Vim is having trouble finding modules (twisted, argparse, etc) do the following:
+>

-1. run `pip show MODULE_NAME` and get the `Location:` path
+> 1. run `pip show MODULE_NAME` and get the `Location:` path
-2. add the following line to your .vimrc: `python import sys; sys.path.append("/module/location/path/")`
+> 2. add the following line to your .vimrc: `python import sys; sys.path.append("/module/location/path/")` using the module path found in step 1.
-3. Repeat until all modules are included in your path
+> 3. Repeat until all modules are included in your path
+>
+> If you're still having trouble, [visit the wiki](https://github.com/FredKSchott/CoVim/wiki) for addition troubleshooting & FAQ

 ##Usage
 __To start a new CoVim server:__ `:CoVim start [port] [name]` (or, from the command line: `./server.py [port]`)